 TOTAL ASCENT: 53 metres

-FACILITIES: Public toilets can be found at Longshaw Estate.
+FACILITIES: Stop for tea and cake half way around this walk at the Longshaw café, where you will also find public toilets.
 There is also often an ice-cream van at the roadside parking area (cash only).

 The route